TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/tunnel-removed.md

 ## **Recommended Steps**

-* The customer has deleted the connection object or local network gateway.
+* The customer has deleted the connection object or local network gateway
-* The VPN gateway disconnected by design.
+* The VPN gateway disconnected by design